huggingface/trl/CONTRIBUTING.md

    Whatever it is, we'd love to hear about it!

 2. Describe your requested feature in as much detail as possible.
 The more you can tell us about it, the better we'll be able to help you.
-3. Provide a *code snippet* that demonstrates the features usage.
+3. Provide a *code snippet* that demonstrates the feature's usage.
 4. If the feature is related to a paper, please include a link.

 If your issue is well written we're already 80% of the way there by the time you create it.

 ## Do you want to implement a new trainer?

-New post-training methods are published on a frequent basis and those which satisfy the following criteria are good candidates to be integrated in TRL:
+New post-training methods are published frequently and those that satisfy the following criteria are good candidates to be integrated into TRL:

-* **Simplicity:** does the new method achieve similar performance as prior methods, but with less complexity?
+* **Simplicity:** Does the new method achieve similar performance as prior methods, but with less complexity?
 A good example is Direct Preference Optimization (DPO) [[Rafailov et al, 2023]](https://huggingface.co/papers/2305.18290), which provided a simpler and compelling alternative to RLHF methods.
-* **Efficiency:** does the new method provide a significant improvement in training efficiency?
-A good example is Odds Ratio Preference Optimization (ORPO) [[Hong et al, 2023]](https://huggingface.co/papers/2403.07691), which utilises a similar objective as DPO, but requires half the GPU VRAM.
+* **Efficiency:** Does the new method provide a significant improvement in training efficiency?
+A good example is Odds Ratio Preference Optimization (ORPO) [[Hong et al, 2023]](https://huggingface.co/papers/2403.07691), which utilizes a similar objective as DPO but requires half the GPU VRAM.

-Methods which only provide incremental improvements at the expense of added complexity or compute costs are unlikely to be included in TRL.
+Methods that only provide incremental improvements at the expense of added complexity or compute costs are unlikely to be included in TRL.

 If you want to implement a trainer for a new post-training method, first open an issue and provide the following information: